mmeka/Linux/README.md

 Any commands to be beware of that would damage the system?
 How to color code the things on the Terminal?
 What is 'locate' command?
+How to combine more than one command for execution?